Sokol499/guardrail-service/README.md

 **Default to the local pipeline** for inline, pre-delivery moderation:

-- Sub-second latency achievable after warm-up (benchmark avg ~1.4s includes cold-start model load).
+- Sub-second latency achievable after warm-up.
+Benchmark avg ~1.4s measured after models are loaded (cold start on Apple Silicon GPU takes ~30s, on CPU would be longer).
 - No third-party data egress for classification logic.
 - Higher accuracy on the current labeled set.
 - Deterministic, auditable signals (regex + semantic match + scorer weights).